UBH Denton Praises New Legislation Which Helpls Female Trauma Victims

 University Behavioral Health Denton remains supportive of Sen. Kevin Parker and all others working to provide veterans with greater mental health benefits and treatment options.
 However, the Texas-based psychiatric hospital adds that service men and women who are currently experiencing mental health problems should not wait for greater government-backed support.
 As such, the facility continues to provide extensive treatment options for military veterans—and many other patients—through its unique and diverse programs.
 The staff at UBH Denton continues to encourage individuals who are currently experiencing signs of PTSD, depression or other mental health conditions to seek care from a professional immediately.

-The University of Behavioral Health Denton, is a freestanding psychiatric hospital in northern Texas.
+The freestanding psychiatric hospital in northern Texas.
 Founded in 2005, this facility offers services in mental health and chemical dependency treatment.
 Specifically, the staff at UBH maintains a focus on utilizing evidence-based treatments that have proven positive outcomes.
 UBH Denton remains committed to serving the diverse needs of patients, including younger children and teenagers and offers inpatient and outpatient options.